elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} Le crépuscule hésitait frissonnant et fragile parmi les criquets rapiéçeurs de ferraille.
+- {:.pr} Twilight hesitated shivering and fragile among the crickets scrapers of metal.

 - {:.sp} The Messenger.